-It is the stated purpose of our agency's leadership to promote the growth of a positive safety culture throughout the organization.
-To this end, a culture has been established at MBTA where employees are informed of and understand the hazards and risks inherent in their areas of operation.
+It is the stated purpose of our agency leadership to ensure the growth of a positive safety culture throughout the organization.
+To this end, an informed culture has been established at MBTA where people understand the hazards and risks inherent in their areas of operation.
 This is accomplished through high quality training, on-the-job training (OJT), and continued coaching to ensure that all personnel are provided with the necessary knowledge and skills to work safely.
 Training specific to SMS is described in this Plan.